More About Sue

 Dean Cardinale (President), Ray Massae and I review plans with Abel, our local construction engineer.

 Piloting exercises that combine design thinking with geometry with the kids and correlating observations with school performance.

 During my last trip to Tanzania, Aaron and I overlapped by two days before he climbed Kili, where we had an amazing time with the kids and staff at the KKC.
 We used this trip to establish a medical record system and conduct physical exams for the kids and staff.
 The kids were excited to be active participants, helping with vital signs, charting growth and weight, and even creating a makeshift health clinic with a mattress and favorite purple pillow!
 Aaron used video optometry to make digital files for each child, to facilitate follow-up, and to serve as a comparator for next year’s annual exam—the kids were fascinated to see their inner ears on a video screen!

 Dr. Aaron Waxman leaves the intensive care unit at the Brigham for more important tasks!

 Aaron, Robert and I take one final shot with the kids, as the sun sets in the background.

 Building a Health Record System

-A highlight of both my trips to Tanzania this summer was spending time with my good friend Claudia, a remarkable woman who has cared for the children living at the KKC from day one.
-Claudia and I went over every child's handwritten records, some on scraps of paper, and assembled digital files and portable records that were more suitable for the staff.
+A highlight of my trips to Tanzania has been spending time with my good friend Claudia, a remarkable woman who has cared for the children living at the KKC from day one.
+Here Claudia and I are going over every child's handwritten records, some on scraps of paper, and assembling digital files and portable records that are more suitable for the staff.
 We had a chance to talk at length about the accomplishments of the past year, the challenges ahead, and her hopes and fears for the future.
 I left, as always, wishing I could do more.